andrewmkhoury/roman-numeral-service/engineering-process.md

 This section explains the rationale behind my decision making on the implementation, project structure and technologies selected.

 ## Build
-Due to the selection of Java as the language, the logical choice for build management is Apache Maven.
+Due to the selection of Java as the language, the logical choice for build management was Apache Maven.

-## Roman Numeral Converter
+## Roman Numeral Converter Algorithm
 1. Studied Roman Numerals [https://www.mathsisfun.com/roman-numerals.html](https://www.mathsisfun.com/roman-numerals.html)
 2. Created a simple java program that implements the Roman Numeral conversion.
    * Due to the small numerical range of 1-3999, the most efficient solution would be to generate a static array containing all predefined String values of all Roman Numerals in the range 1-3999.
 However, I understand that wasn't the purpose of the test, so I instead implemented an algorithm that generates the Roman Numerals dynamically.